jsanda/cassandra-k8s-operator-sig/design-proposals/storage.md

 * `/var/lib/cassandra/hints`

 ## Logs
-By default Cassandrahas the following in `/var/log/cassandra`:
+By default Cassandra has the following in `/var/log/cassandra`:

 * `system.log`
 * `debug.log`